Another four walks published on the Fen Edge Trail

 MONTHLY MEETINGS

 A programme of 10 monthly meetings, each including a talk, is held every year, running from September to June.
 These are held on the second Monday of the month at St Andrew’s Centre, Histon.
 Doors open 7 pm and talks start (unless stated otherwise) at 7.30 pm.
+Please arrive in good time (displays available for viewing – bring your rock and fossil items along for help with identification).
+Refreshments (coffee/tea/biscuits £1) available on arrival.
 Everyone welcome, free to CGS members, £3 non members.
-Refreshments (coffee/tea/biscuits £1) available on arrival.

 NEXT MEETING

-Another Walk Guide published on the Fen Edge Trail
+Another four Walk Guides published on the Fen Edge Trail

 4 New Walk Guides published on the Fen Edge Trail